Stephen-Seo/AnotherMemCheck/README.md

    Note that some memory will always be shown as having been not `free`ed (e.g. initializing heap stuff for the program at start).

+## With gdb

+1. Start the debugger

+    gdb ./my_program

+2. Set the env variable to use AnotherMemCheck.

+    set environment LD_PRELOAD ./path/to/libAnotherMemCheck.so

+3. Set debug breakpoints if you want to step through things

+    b my_source_file.c:123

+4. Run it

+    r --my-arg-one --my-arg-two

+AnotherMemCheck should output when memory is handled as the debugger runs, even when stepping through from breakpoints.

 ## Other Notes

 As mentioned earlier, there probably is memory that is always allocated at the